 Walking and driving up the road I used my heat scope and spotted a couple of Formosan Horseshoe Bats, dangling from vines that they were using as a hunting perch.
 Their identity confirmed by Hao-Lung’s Anabat.

-The most exciting find of the evening was a Chinese Ferret Badger waddling up the road.
+The most exciting find of the evening was a Formosan Ferret Badger waddling up the road.
 We followed it, on foot, as it travelled along the drainage ditch at the side of the road.
 A smart little beast.
 Though I have seen other species of ferret badgers a couple of times I have never had a long look at one.

 But there was no sign of a Formosan Serow and I think you would be very lucky to see one here.
 Dasyueshan seems the place for these.